k-kashapov/HashTable/README.md

 # Uniformity test

-The first part of the task was to check the uniformity of 5 hash functions:
+The first part of the task was to check the uniformity of several hash functions:

 1) Hash = String length
 2) Hash = First symbol of the string
 3) Sum of symbols' ASCII codes
 4) ROL hash: ```Hash[i + 1] = (Hash[i] ROL 1) ^ String[i + 1]```
 5) MurmurHash2A
+6) CRC32 Hash

 To test the function, we have hashed the entire Silmarillion by J.R.
 Tolkien word by word.
 Diagrams of Hash collisions were plotted.
 Amount of collisions of value H = length of the List, associated with hash value H.